Expression of Interest

 Supporting Must-Knows: (1), (3), (4)

-2. Facing the Trade-Offs: Designing Transformations That Work for All
+2. Facing the Trade-Offs: Towards Thoughtfully Designed Transformations

 Systemic transformation is essential for building resilient and just futures – but it always involves trade-offs.
-Whether in food systems, energy transitions, or governance reform, shifting away from harmful, unsustainable or unjust systems can create short-term costs, disrupt livelihoods, or challenge existing safety nets.
+Whether in food systems, energy transitions, or governance reform, shifting away from harmful, unsustainable or unjust trajectories can create short-term costs or have unequal impacts on different livelihoods and society groups.
 These tensions are often overlooked, yet they shape whether transitions succeed – and for whom.

 Sessions in this track will explore key questions below (non-exhaustive list):